marsbard/grua/README.md

 * <a name="attrs-stack-options">__options__ (list)</a>

-Any docker options for which grua does not provide a replacement may be provided here.
+Any docker options for which `grua` does not provide a replacement may be provided here.

-_(In fact options for which <b>grua</b> does provide a replacement may also be provided here but be aware that `grua<` names things with the [project](#global-project) attribute from the [global](#global-parameters) section, for example, if the project is `foo`, and the container is defined as `mysql` within `grua.yaml`, then the container that docker will work with will be named `foo_mysql`)_
+_(In fact options for which `grua` does provide a replacement may also be provided here but be aware that `grua` names things with the [project](#global-project) attribute from the [global](#global-parameters) section, for example, if the project is `foo`, and the container is defined as `mysql` within `grua.yaml`, then the container that docker will work with will be named `foo_mysql`)_